stanford-oval/cs224v-fall2022/hw2/instructions/part-1.md

 The step will take about 1 hour, depending on the domain.

 It will create:
 - the manifest, `<DOMAIN>/manifest.tt`.
-This contains the schema of the domain, including entities involved, all properties, and their natural language annotations;
+This contains the schema of the domain, including entities involved, all properties, and their natural language annotations. *(Side note: If you are using VS Code, we have developed a simple [syntax highlighter](https://marketplace.visualstudio.com/items?itemName=ShichengLiu.thingtalk-syntax-highlighter) for `.tt` files.
+You can install it directly from Marketplace.
+If you have suggestions about what additional functionalities you'd find useful, feel free to create feature requests on its GitHub page.)*;
 - a parameter dataset for augmentation, in `<DOMAIN>/parameter-dataset`.
 This contains information that will augment the automatically synthesized data with more entity data (e.g. names of people, countries, etc.)
 - a dataset in `datadir`.
 This training data set (`datadir/train.tsv`) is composed of (1) synthetic data generated based on the manifest (2) 100 examples converted from CSQA training set, both augmented with the parameter datasets.
 In addition, there is a validation set (`datadir/valid.tsv`) and a test set, converted from CSQA dev set.

 Please take a look at the data prepared for you.
+The Genie system uses the first two files (manifest and parameter dataset) for data synthesis.

 The `manifest.tt` file contains the set of properties in your domain.
 Search for `list query` to locate the domain signature, and all properties are listed inside the parentheses in the format `out <NAME> : <TYPE>`.
 Each of them is also annotated with `#_[canonical={}]` which includes how the property can be described in natural language in different parts of speech.
 For more details about the annotation syntax, check out the [Genie Annotation Reference](https://wiki.almond.stanford.edu/en/references/genie-annotation) guide.